The South Lakeland Orchard Group - DNA Testing

 Green Chisel

-APPLES submitted for RLC Panel Review - Outcomes
+Apples submitted for Panel Review – Outcomes:

 Name Sample Panel Notes